 Ten Uses for Dried Flowers

 Dried flowers are full of subtle colors and myriad textures.
-What can you do with them besides arranging those with stems in a lovely bouquet?
-Here are just 10 of the many possibilities for using flowers — around your home, in gifting, at celebrations, in cooking, and in body care.
+What can you do with them besides arranging them in a lovely bouquet?
+Here are 10 of the many possibilities for using flowers in cooking, at home, and in body care.

 Edible dried flowers are delicious in cakes and other desserts, and many of them make wonderful teas.
 You might experiment with making your own tea blends, using green and black teas as well as herbs.

-Dried flowers are great additions to natural cleaning products.
+Dried flowers are great additions to DIY cleaning products.
 They partner nicely with citrusy scents and mints, too.

 Sew little aromatic sachets to include in dresser drawers and closets.
 You can even fashion no-sew varieties by tying little muslin or fine mesh bags.